Jormart/master-spring-microservices/README.md

 - An IDE such as VS Code or IntelliJ IDEA

 ### Running a Project
-1. Navigate to the project directory (e.g., `restful-web-services`).
+1. Navigate to the project directory (e.g., `currency-exchange-service`).
 2. Install dependencies and build the project:
    ```bash
    ./mvnw clean install